 I really hope I can do it justice here.

 More often than not, the tide is out, leaving this wonderful hard sand to play on, to walk on or even to ride on.
-This is a completely dog friendly beach, they can run for miles, as can the children!
+This is a dog friendly beach, but there are now restrictions during the summer months of April to September where you need to keep them on a lead.
+But once away from the restrictions, they can run for miles, as can the children!

 This is also a horse friendly beach!
 This is really the best beach to ride horses on for a couple of reasons - one is that you can park easily, the second is that you can ride out away from everyone, thereby leaving them to enjoy themselves and you to enjoy exercising your horses without worrying.